In addition to managing Echols Roofing, Siding, & Home Improvement, Mark Ashe is an author

 Admittedly, it was a minor decision; but this is exactly how costly mistakes get started: by entertaining any conversation initiated by someone unfamiliar to you concerning your money.

-I will now relate one of the several incidents when I was not so cautious.
+several incidents when I was not so cautious

 About twenty years ago, someone knocked at the door of my business and asked if I needed the parking area of my office blacktopped.
 The pleasant stranger explained that they had just finished a nearby paving job and had a full load of unused asphalt left over, asphalt that had been paid for by the previous customer.
 I could get the materials for free and the labor for a bargain price if I gave them permission to go to work right away so that the asphalt could be used while it was warm.
 They did not want to drive all the way across town just to dump it.
 I had an area that needed surfacing, and I took the bait.
 The newly paved area looked beautiful—and lasted just two weeks.
 By the time a few months had passed, it was so broken up I had to pay to have it removed.